Sneethan/ow-stock-checker/PRICE_COMPARISON.md

 - **JB Hi-Fi** - Electronics and entertainment
 - **Harvey Norman** - Electronics and appliances
-- **Amazon AU** - Wide range of products
+- **The Good Guys** - Appliances and electronics
 - **Officeworks** - Office supplies and electronics

-*Note: Big W and Kmart were removed due to prevalence of marketplace sellers affecting price accuracy.*
+*Note: Amazon AU, Big W and Kmart were removed due to marketplace seller listings affecting price accuracy and reliability.*

 ## How It Works